This site contains no information about the edibility or toxicity of mushrooms.

 Cortinarius traganus, also known as Gassy webcap, has a convex to an umbonate, fleshy, silvery violet cap.
 It is mycorrhizal, usually with deciduous trees, but also found with conifers, often on acidic soil.

 initially spherical to convex, with the margin rolled inward, later flattened, sometimes with a large, broad, central umbo.
 The margin often cracks star-like, particularly in dry weather.
-Color first pale azure violet to pale lilac colour, later fading to tan-brown or rusty brown.
+Colour first pale azure violet to pale lilac colour, later fading to tan-brown or rusty brown.
 The surface is dry, silkily shiny or tomentose at the margin with membranaceous bronze fragments of the veil, it becomes later cracked into small scales.
 Gills

 sub-crowded, quite thick, broadly adnate, and often slightly emarginate.
 Colour slightly dirty violet when young, later brown.
 Stem